awesome-workshop/docker-singularity-hats/_episodes/07-cms-cvmfs-docker.md

 > > ~~~
 > > {: .output}
 > >
 > > Next, we will open up a second view into the container so that we can interact with the container's file system on one and run the Jupyter server from the other.
 Make sure to use `docker exec` here, rather than `docker attach`, so that you can open up a new shell process.
 If you simply attach to the container your new prompt will be in the same shell process as the original one.
 Also, make sure to specify the same user as in the original shell.
-By default `docker exec` will enter the container as the `root` user rather than `cmsuser`.
+By default `docker exec` will enter the container as the `root` user rather than `cmsusr`.
 > >
 > > ~~~bash
-> > docker exec -it --user=cmsuser <CONTAINER_NAME> /bin/bash
+> > docker exec -it --user=cmsusr <CONTAINER_NAME> /bin/bash
 > > ~~~
 > > {: .source}
 > >